Will-Banksy/Hideit/README.md

 Currently supports hiding any sort of data in an image

-Supported image formats: PNG, BMP, TGA, JPG
+Supported image formats: PNG, BMP, TGA

 ## Compilation (Linux)